saint-angels/saint-angels.github.io/_essays/running_log.md

 Terraformers switched AirBnb apartments and brought me along.
 Entrance is through a cheap leather bags shop, located on a busy tourist street.
-Istanbul likes layers behind different layers.
-Like a thick doner kebab.
+This city likes layers just like it likes layers of skewered kebab.